It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 We addressed the most common objections to marketing, which were that it is too expensive or it doesn’t work.

-But we know this isn’t true, because the most successful public and private companies not only use marketing but have some of the best marketing strategies.
+But we know this isn’t true, because the most successful public and private companies not only use marketing but have some of the best strategies.

 Oftentimes, the people who strongly object to marketing are probably victims of bad marketing or do not fully understand what marketing is.